 When you were a kid you were taught to wash your hands — before every meal, after using the bathroom and after coming in from outside.
-But now you’re an adult and you know when to wash your hands.
+But now you’re an adult and you know all about hand-washing.
 And if you don’t wash them occasionally, it’s not the end of the world, right?

 The average person has about 1,500 bacteria per square centimetre on their hands, so good hand hygiene is crucial in reducing the spread of germs and controlling disease.
 Germs, such as bacteria and viruses are invisible and everywhere.
 They’re on everything you touch, cellphones, hand rails, shopping carts, even your toothbrush.
 Germs can spread rapidly after handling raw meat, by using the toilet or by coughing and sneezing.